 Getting your Texas real estate license (or broker license) isn’t as intensive as earning a bachelor degree, but there is a process that has to be followed and requirements that have to be met.
-Follow these eight essential steps, and you’ll be well on your way to getting a real estate license in Texas.
+Follow these eight essential steps to find out how to get your real estate license in Texas.

 Are you an 18-year-old Texas resident who can’t tell a lie?
 Good news!
 If you’re a US citizen/permanent resident alien and meet the Texas Real Estate Commission's, also known as TREC standards for honesty, trustworthiness, and integrity, you’re in.
 Even if you have a criminal record, you may still be able to qualify.

 If you meet the minimum general requirements for getting a Texas real estate license, you can focus your attention on the education requirements.
 You don’t need a college degree to become a real estate agent, but the Texas Real Estate Commission (TREC) does require applicants to complete six required courses: